Updated: Jan 4

 The Princess Theatre has beheld many dramas, but none more breath-taking than the tale of Beddy Rays on the 2nd of September.
 It's got everything you want: ragtag under dogs overcoming all odds with axe murder and a metric dick tonne of audience interaction.

 The first act saw Bakers Eddy walk the boards.
 They go in for an ultimate bop and then get rowdy, always prepared with a packed lunch from mum with stage moves and Fallout Boy crowd-work shooting out of the chocolate milk.
 You'll laugh and you'll cry.
 From laughing.
 And for some reason people decided that this was the band to make-out to all around you.
-They have some sort of saucy sway over twenty-one year olds that compels them to start licking tonsils.
+They have some sort of saucy sway over the twenty-one year olds that compels them to start licking tonsils.

-The effortlessly clown through some technical difficulties with a salacious drum solo and the room is electrified.
+They effortlessly clown through some technical difficulties with a salacious drum solo and the room is electrified.
 This won't be the last time we see these pop punk princes fill a main stage, mark my words.
 They are on the rise and you'd best get your star charts out now.
 Once everyone around me stopped sharing lipstick it was time for the second act.
 A band by the name of TOWNS.

 TOWNS are an interesting act.
 Here we have an Adelaide duo with both drummer & guitarist sharing the vocals.
 It's exciting when a two-piece fills a room with so much sound.
 They have Blink 182 chemistry with a Tom & Mark comedy double-act in between each song.
 Their music is very Blink-influenced too.
 They do it so well though, with THE most incredible crowd-work and each song feels like a party with spiked punch.
 They've got Henry the Octopus on drums and Where's Wally on vox.

 The singer has springs in his shoes, with never-before-seen stage-moves flying at our retinas, and the drummer brings the banter.
 If tumbling around to a 'whoa-oh' chorus is your thing, then get yourself sweaty and into a TOWNS pit.
 "This song is a new one," and all the crowd jumped.
-We even got a 'nana' solo.
+We even got a 'na-na-na' solo.
 These guys really went bananas.
 Next they whip out a sad one.

 So sad that they had to start it twice - and always with the trademark comedy roar.
 TOWNS are master wizards with the audience interaction.
 "That's how sad we are - let's do it twice!" - world's greatest co-frontman drummer.
 The lights go low and they play their tear-pinching hit 'Bleach.'
 The goose bumps ignite.